Kathryn Hunt (archaeologist): Early life and education

 Hunt grew up in Anchorage, Alaska.
 She studied anthropology and classical studies at the Pacific Lutheran University (PLU), graduating in 2011.
 She then obtained a Master's of Science in paleopathology from Durham University.

 Hunt's fascination with archaeology dates back to her childhood in Alaska, where she never missed an episode of National Geographic.
-Kathryn studied archaeology during her time at PLU.
-Here, she became interested in Egyptology, which inspired her to sign up on a whim for a dig in Egypt along the Nile Delta.
+Hunt studied archaeology during her time at PLU.
+Here, she became interested in Egyptology, which inspired her to sign up for a dig in Egypt along the Nile Delta.
 While participating in this dig, she was able to excavate remains of Egyptian royalty from areas surrounding the Valley of the Kings.

 In 2009, aged 22, Hunt was diagnosed with a rare and aggressive form of ovarian cancer.
 This occurred during her junior year at PLU.
 Around the same time as her diagnosis, Hunt's aunt died from ovarian cancer.
-Before her death, Kathryn's aunt reminded her "my cancer is not your cancer", inspiring her to continue to fight her own battle with her cancer, although her aunt had lost hers.
-She later entered remission after over 2 months of chemotherapy and surgery to remove more than 20 benign tumors from her abdomen.
-Just 2 months after this, Hunt returned to classes, even embarking on a trip to return to the Valley of the Kings shortly after.
+Before her death, Hunt's aunt reminded her "my cancer is not your cancer", inspiring her to continue to fight her own battle with her cancer, although her aunt had lost hers.
+She later entered remission after over two months of chemotherapy and surgery to remove more than 20 benign tumors from her abdomen.
+Two months after this, Hunt returned to classes, even embarking on a trip to return to the Valley of the Kings shortly after.
 This experience moved Hunt towards researching the global history of cancer.

 Academic career

 Since beginning her studies, Hunt and colleagues have documented 272 cases of ancient cancer in the Cancer Research in Ancient Bodies (CRAB) Database.
 Previously, researchers had suggested that cancer was a modern day illness that did not affect people in historical times.
 However, through the field of paleo-oncology, research has shown that the first case of cancer documented in humans occurred 1.5 million years ago.
-By researching ancient texts, Hunt has found sources referencing to cancer as an illness by ancient Egyptians.
+By researching ancient texts, Hunt has found sources referencing cancer as an illness by ancient Egyptians.
 She has even found records of ancient cancer treatments such as pharmacopoeia, surgery, cauterization, and fasting.
 These texts also listed many different plants used as a remedy to cancer, including spurge, which is similar to a castor bean, and Ecballium elaterium, also known as the squirting cucumber.
 Finding textual evidence of cancer inspired Hunt to pursue physical evidence of cancer.
 She began studying bones as the primary method for identifying cancer.
 Often, there are lesions present on the bones from the cancer metastasizing from other regions of the body.
 After abnormalities in the bone are recognized by researchers, further analysis can be done to understand more about the lesions.
 This can be done with microscopic analysis or through radiographs.